sac-wsgen/sample-projects/README.md

-# Sample projects of SOAP-based and RESTful web services.
+# Sample of generated SOAP-based and RESTful web services and test cases.